A faster algorithm for Vertex Cover parameterized by solution size: Branching on 5-vertices

 \subsection{Line 11: A 5-vertex with fewer than three 4-neighbors}

-We suppose we are in {\tt Branch5-2} here.
-Let $U$ be the non-empty set of 5-vertices which have fewer than three 4-neighbors.
+We suppose we are in {\tt Branch5-2}.
+Let $U$ be the non-empty set of 5-vertices with fewer than three 4-neighbors.
 For any vertex $u \in U$, define the induced neighborhood $H_u = G[N(u)]$.
 Note that any 4-vertex is isolated in $H_u$, as otherwise we would apply Line 10 to it with its 5-neighbor $u$.
 The following theorem characterizes the possible neighborhood structure (see Figure~\ref{fig444}).